How Giving Changes You

-Case in point: giving.
-We’ve done a lot of talking about giving recently on this site, especially in the context of caring for the poor.
-Giving is a mandate from Christ and a deed that demonstrates the authenticity of our faith.
-It gets God’s attention, and causes people here on earth to glorify Him.
+Giving is an incredibly important part of the Christian faith.
+It’s a mandate from Christ and it demonstrates the authenticity of our faith.
+It gets God’s attention and causes people here on earth to glorify Him.

 Generosity and Selfishness

-There are lots of places in Scripture that talk about the benefits of giving.
-Let’s study one that we haven’t talked about much before.
+The Bible talks a lot about the benefits of giving.
+Today, let’s look at verse you may not have considered before.
 Proverbs 11:24 draws a contrasting picture between the outcomes of generosity and selfishness:

 One person gives freely, yet gains even more;